Position: Special Immigrant Legal Advocate/Rural Outreach Advocacy Coordinator

 - Maintain and expand the Outreach Alliance, comprised of advocates and allies working in rural and with underserved communities.
 Coordinate and deliver conference calls/webinars, and trainings for the Outreach Alliance.

-- Provide direct legal services to survivors of sexual and domestic violence, sex trafficking and stalking on VAWA self-petitions, U visas, T visas, battered spouse waivers, adjustments of status, petitions for work authorization, and other immigration and family law remedies related to domestic and sexual violence.
+- Provide direct legal services to victims of sexual assault, domestic violence, dating violence, and stalking in VAWA self-petition, U Visa, T Visa, adjustment of status, petitions for work authorization, and other immigration-related proceedings.

 - Assist with other KCSDV duties as assigned.

-Health, dental, life, and long- and short-term disability insurance, Section 125 mini-flex plan, and 401k plan retirement contribution
+Benefits: Health, dental, life, and long- and short-term disability insurance, Section 125 mini-flex plan, and 401K plan contribution.

 Employment Status: 100% full-time, exempt